 Homeowners that winterize their pipes and take precautions to protect plumbing from freezing conditions may still experience frozen pipes.
 The first sign that indicates frozen water in the pipes is when there is no or reduced flow to fixtures.
 When the water stops flowing from faucets completely, the best action to take is to turn off the main water valve while leaving faucets open.
 Never use open flame to thaw pipes and do not use electric dryers or heaters directly on pipes since leaking water may cause electrocution.
 When water begins flowing again, turn off the main water valve and open faucets in the lowest part of your home, usually the basement or first floor.

 Contacting a plumber when pipes freeze is not usually necessary.
 Warmer temperatures and a little patience will usually result in thawed plumbing.
-If frozen pipes do burst in your home, then you will likely need to call Pride Plumbing at (585) 332-4550 to assist you with detecting leaks and replacing damaged plumbing.
+If frozen pipes do burst in your home, then you will likely need to call Pride Plumbing of Rochester at (585) 332-4550 to assist you with detecting leaks and replacing damaged plumbing.